osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 coming from the server, and from there, events are fired notifying each individual widget.
 Or each widget can independently subscribe to the topics.

+This is how they subscribe to notifications:

+    void OnDeletionNotification(const example::msgs::StringMsg &_msg)
+    {
+      // Handle deletion now that we have confirmation, not when it was
+      // requested
+    }

+    ignition::transport::Node node;
+    std::string topic = "/notify/deletion";
+    node.Subscribe(topic, OnDeletionNotification);

 ### Deprecations

 * `entity_delete` used as a request will be deprecated in Gazebo 8 and removed